helionmusic/rhinobot_heroku/README.md

 # _____________________________________
-# Below is the original Rhinobot's README.md
+# Below is the original README.md

 # MusicBot